-This page contains excerpts from various conversations between Deuter and his longtime friends and colleagues, Bhikkhu Schober and Waduda Paradiso.
-In these talks, Deuter shares his philosophy about music and its role in our world, his creative process and sources of inspiration, and anecdotes from his early life and time spent at the Osho ashram in India.
+This page contains excerpts from various conversations between Deuter and New Earth Records founders Bhikkhu Schober and Waduda Paradiso.
+In these talks, Deuter shares his philosophy about music and its role in our world, his creative process and sources of inspiration, and anecdotes from his early life.

 Philosophy & Inspiration